Frequently Asked Questions: Understanding ADHD

 Yes.
 I am available to consult with your child’s teachers throughout the school year to ensure that the teachers genuinely understand your child’s challenges and the best practices to support and educate them in the classroom and work collaboratively with you.
 Additionally, I can help you develop an appropriate IEP or 504 plan (see question below) to support your child’s needs.
 Please visit our School Consultations page.

 Yes.
-So much of what we know about ADHD has been learned during the past decade.
+So much of what we know about understanding ADHD has been learned during the past decade.
 Teachers and administrators are often unaware of the advances in research and support that is now available to help children with ADHD.
 I provide a variety of training opportunities for teachers and administrators and can tailor my program to meet specific needs.
 Please see Professional Development page.

 Mindfulness involves paying close attention to your thoughts, feelings, and bodily sensations.
 In teaching you to pay attention to what you are paying attention to, it improves your ability to pay attention.
 This greater awareness can help reduce impulsivity and improve emotional self-regulation.
 These are core issues for people with ADHD, especially while they are young.